AadithiyaD/airfoilOptimization/README.md

 This was a repo for me to test out and learn optimization methods and just generally improve my Python scripting.
-My goal was to get an airfoil optimizer setup for XFOIL, optimizing for max L/D. From there, it has now grown into a somewhat usable single element airfoil design tool, where you can perform multi objective optimisation for Cl, Cd, Cl/Cd and operational window.
+My goal was to get an airfoil optimizer setup for XFOIL, optimizing for max L/D. From there, it has now grown into a usable single element airfoil optimizer tool, where you can perform bi objective optimisation for Cl and operational window.

 Tested and developed on WSL2.